 Capital budgeting is perhaps the most important decision for a financial manager.
-Since it involves buying expensive assets for long term use, capital budgeting decisions may have a role to play in the future success of the company.
-The right decisions made by the process of capital budgeting will help the manager and the company to maximize the shareholder value which is the primary goal of any business.
+Since it involves buying expensive assets for long-term use, capital budgeting decisions may have a role to play in the company’s future success.
+The right decisions made by the process of capital budgeting will help the manager and the company to maximize the shareholder value, which is the primary goal of any business.

 Capital Budgeting Process

 The capital budgeting process includes identifying and then evaluating capital projects for the company.
-Capital projects are the ones where the cash flows are received by the company over longer periods of time which exceeds a year.
-Almost all the corporate decisions that impact future earnings of the company can be studied using this framework.
-This process can be used to examine various decisions like buying a new machine, expanding operations at another geographic location, moving the headquarters or even replacing the old asset.
+Capital projects are the ones where the company receives the cash flows over long periods of time, which exceeds a year.
+Almost all the corporate decisions that impact the company’s future earnings can be studied using this framework.
+This process can be used to examine various decisions like buying a new machine, expanding operations at another geographic location, moving the headquarters, or even replacing the old asset.
 These decisions have the power to impact the future success of the company.
-This is the reason the capital budgeting process is an invaluable part of any company.
+This is the reason why the capital budgeting process is an invaluable part of any company.

 The capital budgeting process has the following four steps:

-- Generation of Ideas: The generation of good quality project ideas is the most important capital budgeting step.
-Ideas can be generated through a number of sources like senior management, employees and functional divisions or even from outside the company.
+The generation of good quality project ideas is the most important capital budgeting step.
+Ideas can be generated from a number of sources like senior management, employees, and functional divisions or even from outside the company.

-- Analysis of Proposals: The basis of accepting or rejecting a capital project is the project’s expected cash flows in the future.
-Hence, all the project proposals are analysed by forecasting their cash flows to determine expected the profitability of each project.
+The basis of accepting or rejecting a capital project is the project’s expected cash flows in the future.
+Hence, all the project proposals are analyzed by forecasting their cash flows to determine the expected profitability of each project.

-- Creating the Corporate Capital Budget: Once the profitable projects are shortlisted, they are prioritized according to the available company resources, a timing of the cash flows of the project and the overall strategic plan of the company.
-Some projects may be attractive on their own, but may not be a fit to the overall strategy.
+Once the profitable projects are shortlisted, they are prioritized according to the available company resources, the timing of the project’s cash flows, and the company’s overall strategic plan.
+Some projects may be attractive on their own but may not be a fit for the overall strategy.

-- Monitoring and Post-Audit: A follow up on all decisions is equally important in the capital budgeting process.
-The analysts compare the actual results of the projects to the projected ones and the project managers are responsible if the projections match or do not match the actual results.
+A follow up on all decisions is equally important in the capital budgeting process.
+The analysts compare the actual results of the projects to the projected ones.
+And the project managers are responsible if the projections match or do not match the actual results.
 A post-audit to recognize systematic errors in the cash flow forecasting process is also essential as the capital budgeting process is as good as the inputs’ estimates into the forecasting model.